leonardpauli/layer-renamer/readme.md

 Leaving the expression field empty defaults to `!path && !artboard`

 ⚠️ Seems like you can't select both layers and their containing group simultaneously.
 Because of this, if the group is matched (or combined shape container for that matter), it won't match anything inside of it.
 Add expression !group (or !shape) to search its content instead.

+### Contribute
+Feel like adding / fixing something?
+Create an issue and/or send a pull request! :D

 ### Say thanks
 If you enjoy this plugin, please consider [buying me some oatgurt](https://www.paypal.me/leonardpauli/5USD).
 You can also drop me a line or [follow  me on Twitter](http://twitter.com/leonardpauli).
 Got an idea for a new plugin?
 Send me a tweet!